Canon T7i vs Nikon D6

 Studio photographers will appreciate that the Nikon D6 (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D6 is a recent model that features in the current product line-up of Nikon.
-In contrast, the T7i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T7i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T7i and D6 can be found, respectively, in the Canon T7i Manual (free pdf) or the online Nikon D6 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T7i and the Nikon D6?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.